 Flexible, convenient, online

-The course is delivered completely online, with optional face-to-face master classes to foster group learning, collaboration and networking opportunities also available.
+The course is delivered online, with optional face-to-face master classes to foster group learning, collaboration and networking opportunities also available.

 Emphasising an interdisciplinary approach, you'll benefit from an enquiry-based learning model, by extending your existing knowledge and skills to advance your practice within your current health environment.